zalenix/portaldocs/portal-sdk/generated/top-extensions-faq.md

 ## Frequently asked questions

 <!-- TODO:  FAQ Format is ###Link, ***title***, Description, Solution, 3 Asterisks -->

-<a name="frequently-asked-questions-frequently-asked-questions-content-unbundler-throws-aggregate-exception"></a>
-### Content Unbundler throws aggregate exception

-***Content Unbundler throws an Aggregate Exception during build.***

-This usually happens when the build output generated by content unbundler is different from expected format.
-The solution is as follows.

-1. Verify build output directory is called **bin**
-1. Verify you can point IIS to **bin** directory and load extension

-For more information, see [top-extensions-hosting-service-basic.md#prerequisites-for-onboarding-hosting-service](top-extensions-hosting-service-basic.md#prerequisites-for-onboarding-hosting-service).

-* * *

-<a name="frequently-asked-questions-frequently-asked-questions-finding-old-ux-after-deployment"></a>
-### Finding old UX After Deployment

-***Some customers of my extension are finding the old UX even after deploying the latest package.
-Is there a bug in hosting service ?***

-No this is not a bug.
-All clients will not get the new version as soon as it gets deployed.
-The new version is only served when the customer refreshes the Portal.
-We have seen customers that keep the Portal open for long periods of time.
-In such scenarios, when customer loads the extension they are going to get the old version that has been cached.
-We have seen scenarios where customers did not refresh the Portal for 2 weeks.

-* * *

-<a name="frequently-asked-questions-frequently-asked-questions-friendly-name-support"></a>
-### Friendly name support

-***When will support for friendly names become available ?***

-Azure support for friendly names became available in SDK release 5.0.302.834.

-* * *

-<a name="frequently-asked-questions-frequently-asked-questions-how-extensions-are-served"></a>
-### How extensions are served

-***How does hosting service serve my extension?***

-The runtime component of the hosting service is hosted inside an Azure Cloud Service.
-When an extension onboards, a publicly accessible endpoint is provided by the extension developer which will contain the contents that the hosting service should serve.
-For the hosting service to pick them up, it will look for a file called `config.json` that has a specific schema described below.

-The hosting service will download the config file, and look into it to figure out which zip files it needs to download.
-There can be multiple versions of the extension referenced in the `config.json` file.
-The hosting service will download them and unpack them on the local disk.
-After it has successfully downloaded and expanded all versions of the extension referenced in `config.json`, it will write `config.json` to disk.

-For performance reasons, once a version is downloaded, it will not be downloaded again.

-* * *

 <a name="frequently-asked-questions-frequently-asked-questions-output-zip-file-incorrectly-named"></a>
 ### Output zip file incorrectly named